2013 Radda airstrike: Investigation

-Baraa Shiban, a local coordinator for human rights group Reprieve and a member of Yemen's National Dialogue Conference, interviewed local villagers and survivors of the strike two days after it had occurred.
-He sent his findings to NBC News, which published an investigative report into the incident on 7 January 2014.
+Baraa Shiban, a local coordinator for human rights group Reprieve and a member of Yemen's National Dialogue Conference, interviewed local villagers and survivors of the strike two days afterwards.
+He sent his findings to NBC News, which published an investigative report into the incident on January 7, 2014.
 The report contained photography and video work by local activist Nasser al-Sane showing the victims being prepared for burial in Radda.
-After he sent his findings to the agency, Shiban claimed to have received an anonymous phone message a day later threatening his life if he continued his investigation.
+After he sent his findings to the agency, Shiban said he received an anonymous phone message a day later threatening his life if he continued his investigation.

-US officials told NBC News that an investigation into the strike was being conducted by Obama administration officials.
-On 20 February, anonymous officials stated that two investigations were carried out; one by a US Air Force general on the orders of JSOC commander Joseph Votel, and another by the National Counterterrorism Center on behalf of the Obama administration.
+NBC News reported an investigation into the strike was being conducted by the US government.
+On February 20, anonymous officials stated that two investigations were carried out—one by a US Air Force general on the orders of Lieutenant General Joseph Votel, the commander of JSOC, and another by the National Counterterrorism Center on behalf of the Obama administration.
 Both investigations concluded that no civilians were killed and only AQAP targets were hit.
-According to Gregory D. Johnson, the investigations were almost entirely based on JSOC strike footage and intelligence, as investigators did not have the ability to visit the scene or interview survivors.
+According to Gregory D. Johnsen, the investigations were almost entirely based on JSOC strike footage and intelligence as investigators did not have the ability to visit the scene or interview survivors.
 He likened this to "trying to view the world through a soda straw", claiming that the investigations did not quell internal confusion over the results of the strike.

-According the Los Angeles Times, by May a split had materialized between the CIA and JSOC in regards to the result of the strike.
+According a May 2014 report by the Los Angeles Times, a split had materialized between the CIA and JSOC in regards to the result of the strike.
 JSOC remained adamant that only AQAP militants were killed, meanwhile the CIA, and to an extent the National Counterterrorism Center, believed that some civilians were likely also killed.
 Prior to the strike, the CIA told JSOC that it "did not have confidence in the underlying intelligence" for the operation.